-The persimmon season is currently underway, with growers urging Aussies to make the most of their great quality fruit in what has been an abundant year.
-The fruit, which has a sweet honey-like taste, is only in season for a short time, from mid-March through to late June.
+Persimmon season is now underway.
+Growers are urging Aussies to make the most of their quality fruit in what has been an abundant year.
+Persimmons, which have a sweet honey-like taste, are only in season for a short time, from mid-March to late June.

-Only nine percent of Australian households currently buy persimmons, and many still consider the fruit to be “exotic”, even though they’ve proven to be highly adaptable to a range of climates around Australia.
-The majority of persimmons are grown in Queensland, NSW and Victoria, but you’ll also find them growing in South and Western Australia.
+Only nine percent of Australian households currently buy persimmons.
+Many still consider the fruit to be “exotic”, even though they’ve proven to be highly adaptable to a range of climates around Australia.
+The majority of persimmons are grown in Queensland, NSW and Victoria.
+However, you’ll also find them growing in South and Western Australia.

-According to Persimmons Australia, some consumers have been known to confuse a persimmon with an unripe tomato, and can be unsure of whether it’s a fruit or a vegetable.
-This means that if you’re feeling a bit puzzled about persimmons, you’re far from alone… but if you’ve never tasted one before, now is an excellent time to do so.
+According to Persimmons Australia, some consumers have been known to confuse a persimmon with an unripe tomato.
+Others can be unsure of whether it’s a fruit or a vegetable.
+This means that if you’re feeling a bit puzzled about persimmons, you’re far from alone.
+But if you’ve never tasted one before, now is an excellent time to do so.
 NSW persimmon grower and President of Persimmons Australia Chris Stillard says consumers can expect to see an abundance of excellent quality fruit in store this season.

 Bitter and sweet

-There are two types of persimmons available in Australia – the crisp, crunchy sweet persimmon (Fuyu and Jiro) and the soft, juicy original persimmon (Hachiya), also known as astringent persimmon, as they tend to have a rather mouth-puckering, bitter taste unless they’re completely ripe.
-Sweet persimmons account for 90 percent of production in Australia, but there are plans afoot to introduce more persimmon varieties, such as the Spanish variety Rojo Brillante, into the Australian market in the next four to five years.
+There are two types of persimmons available in Australia, There’s the crisp, crunchy sweet persimmon (Fuyu and Jiro).
+Then there’s the soft, juicy original persimmon (Hachiya).
+This is also known as astringent persimmon; they tend to have a rather mouth-puckering, bitter taste unless they’re ripe.
+Sweet persimmons account for 90 percent of production in Australia.
+However, there are plans afoot to introduce more persimmon varieties, such as the Spanish variety Rojo Brillante, into the Australian market in the next four to five years.

 Persimmons are delicious eaten fresh, but also work brilliantly as a flavoursome addition to winter salads, cheese platters, desserts or even as a marinade for meats.

-Persimmons are also a good source of fibre, which helps maintain gut health, and are rich in vitamins A, C and K as well as containing huge amounts of antioxidants.
+Persimmons are also a good source of fibre, which helps maintain gut health.
+Plus, they’re rich in vitamins A, C and K as well as containing huge amounts of antioxidants.